Legality and enforceability of electronic signatures in México*

 Further, all regulations regarding commerce, and specifically electronic signatures in México, are of federal jurisdiction.
 There are no local laws containing material regulations regarding electronic signatures.

-Regarding data messages, under the Commerce Code, information shall not be denied legal effect, validity, or enforceability solely on the grounds that it is in the form of a data message.
+Regarding data messages, under the Commerce Code, information shall not be denied legal effect, validity, or enforceability solely because it is in the form of a data message.
 Hence data messages may be used as evidence in the context of any proceeding before any legal authority and will have the same legal effects that any printed documentation, as long as such data messages comply with the provisions of the Commerce Code and the corresponding regulation, if any.

 Regarding electronic signatures, data in electronic form consigned in a data message or logically associated with a data message, through any technology, which may be used to identify the signatory in relation to the data message and to indicate the signatory’s approval of the information contained in the data message and that produces the same legal effects as the handwriting signature, will be acceptable as evidence in court.